Image GANs meet Differentiable Rendering for Inverse Graphics and Interpretable 3D Neural Rendering: Related Work

 \paragraph{Neural Rendering with GANs:} GANs~\citep{NIPS2014_5423,stylegan} can be regarded as neural renderers, as they take a latent code as input and ``render" an image.
 However, the latent code is sampled from a predefined prior and lacks interpretability.
 Several works generate images with conditions: a semantic mask~\citep{cyclegan}, scene layout~\cite{karacan2016learning}, or a caption~\citep{reed2016generative}, and manipulate the generated images by modifying the input condition.
 Despite tremendous progress in this direction, there is little work on generating images through an interpretable 3D physics process. \cite{dosovitskiy2016learning} synthesizes images conditioned on object style, viewpoint, and color.
 Most relevant work to ours is~\cite{zhu2018visual}, which utilizes a learnt 3D geometry prior and generates images with a given viewpoint and texture code.
 We differ in three important ways.
 First, we do not require a 3D dataset to train the 3D prior.
 Second, the texture in our model has 3D physical meaning, while~\cite{zhu2018visual} still samples from a prior.
 We further control background while~\cite{zhu2018visual} synthesizes objects onto white background.

 \paragraph{Disentangling GANs:} Learning disentangled representations has been widely explored,~\cite{lee2020high,lin2019infogan,perarnau2016invertible}.
 Representative work is InfoGAN~\cite{infogan}, which tries to maximize the mutual information between the prior and the generated image distribution.
 However, the disentangled code often still lacks physical interpretability. ~\cite{tewari2020stylerig} transfers face rigging information from an existing model to control face attribute disentanglement in the StyleGAN latent space.~\cite{shen2020interfacegan} aims to find the latent space vectors that correspond to meaningful edits, while~\cite{harkonen2020ganspace} exploits PCA to disentangle the latent space.
+Parallel to our work, ~\cite{zhang21,segGAN21} attempt to interpret the semantic meaning of StyleGAN latent space.
 In our work, we disentangle the latent space with knowledge from graphics.